Gender Pay Reporting

 Team members in our pub support centre

-To highlight this commitment, we have introduced a Diversity and Inclusion policy as part of our code of conduct across the business.
-We aim to create an environment in which all individuals can make the best use of their skills, free from discrimination, and in which all decisions are based on merit.
+Our continued commitment to our Diversity and Inclusion Policy, as well as our established Inclusion Taskforce, have created an environment in which all our people can make the best use of their skills, free from discrimination, where rewards and recognition are based on merit.

-We continue to review and develop our employees through our performance and career development process.
-This helps us to understand the opportunities that exist surrounding career and learning for our diverse workforce.
+We continue to review and develop our people through our performance and career development process, which helps us to understand the opportunities and challenges that exist around career development and training for our diverse workforce.
+During the 2024, we are proud of the progress we have made, including:

 Understanding our Gender Pay Gap

-This decrease has happened due to the increase to Marston’s Minimum Rates (MMR) last year.
-Since there were more females in the business on MMR when the increases were applied, this has led to a higher overall percentage increase across all female employees.
+This decrease was supported by an increase to the National Minimum Wage (NMW).
+Since there were more women in the business on NMW when the increases were applied, this led to a higher overall percentage increase across all female employees.

-Our bonus pay gap has decreased from 37.5% to 33.51%.
-It remains quite large because the majority of our Area Operations Managers (AOMs) are male and the bulk of the larger bonuses are paid to AOMs.
+Since last year’s report, our bonus pay gap has increased from 33.51% to 60.84%.
+It remains large because the majority of our Area Operations Managers (AOMs) are male, while the bulk of the Group’s larger bonuses are paid to AOMs.
+However, the gender mix and overall number of people receiving a bonus improved significantly compared to the previous period, increasing by 55.78% for male employees and 65.61% for female employees.

 Justin Platt